Skip to Content

 • Smoking, heavy alcohol use and exposure to other toxins can increase the risk of laryngeal cancer.

-The International Agency for Research on Cancer (IARC) also links the above cancers to asbestos exposure.
+The International Agency for Research on Cancer (IARC) has also linked the above cancers to asbestos exposure.
 The IARC is part of the World Health Organization (WHO) and is a leader in cancer research.

 Mesothelioma

-Mesothelioma is a rare cancer that develops in organ linings.
+Mesothelioma is a rare cancer that develops in the lining around certain organs.
 It is caused by exposure to asbestos fibers.
-Inhaling or ingesting asbestos can lead to the fibers becoming embedded in organ linings.
-After that, the fibers can cause inflammation, irritation and mutation, leading to cancer.
+Inhaling or ingesting asbestos can cause the fibers to embed in organ linings.
+After that, the fibers can cause inflammation, irritation and damage, leading to cancer.

-The location of the affected tissues determines mesothelioma type.
+The location of the affected tissues determines the type of mesothelioma.
 The most common type is pleural mesothelioma, which develops in the lining around the lungs (pleura).
 Mesothelioma may also develop in the linings around the abdomen (peritoneum), heart (pericardium) or testis (tunica vaginalis).

 Asbestos and Mesothelioma Quick Facts